 - Do not repeat until next week.
-Downtime after an at-home peel is usually not necessary, but still be vigilant with moisturizing and sun protection for the next 24 hours.
+Downtime after an at-home peel is usually not necessary, but still be vigilant with moisturizing, sun protection, and avoiding exercise for the next 24 hours.

 Glycolic peels may have complications like crusting and hyperpigmentation.
 They generally resolve within eight months of treatment and are less common in the winter months (potentially due to reduced sun exposure).